Table of Content

-It will take you less than 6 minutes to grasp and play professionally without slicing.
+It will take you less than 8 minutes to grasp and play professionally without slicing.

-Fix your Slice with Repetitive Drills
+3. Fix your Slice with Repetitive Drills

 1st Step: Backward Loop-Swing

 Confirm your equipment and then your grip.
-Set the ball in the right position and stand on a hitting posture.
+Set the ball in the correct position and stand in a hitting posture.

 Then swing the driver making a circle slowly as your hands swing the club on the target direction.